aiza25kin/Funds-Monitoring/README.md

 - Go to Drive:\xampp\htdocs and create new folder name MyWeb<br>
 - Paste LifeInsurance folder.<br>
-- Open Xampp then start Apache and MySQL module.<br>
+- Open XAMPP then start Apache and MySQL module.<br>
 - Open your browser and type this on your url http://localhost/MyWeb/LifeInsurance <br>

 You can use below details for demo.<br>